kuragestudios/kuragestudios.github.io/_posts/2017-11-26-pipe-maze-3d-android.md

 title: "Pipe Maze 3D on Android"
 categories: news
 tags: ["game", "arcade", "android"]
-date: 2016-12-24
+date: 2017-11-26
 ---

-We are pleased to announce the launch of our third game <a href="/games/pipe-maze-3d">Pipe Maze 3D</a> on Android.
+We are pleased to announce the launch of our fourth game <a href="/games/pipe-maze-3d">Pipe Maze 3D</a> on Android.

 You can download Pipe Maze 3D on Google Play Store by following the link above.